CamilaVelezDiaz/echinoderm-thesis-pipeline/README.md

     Queensland Museum Tropics (QMT) — 2 direct CMS exports Australian Museum (AM) — 1 direct CMS export

-The two direct Collection Management System (CMS) exports supplied by QMT and AM were used with written permission from the depositing institutions and are NOT redistributed through this repository or through the deposited dataset.
+The direct CMS exports supplied by QMT (2) and AM (1) were used with written permission from the depositing institutions.
+The original export files themselves are not redistributed through this repository; the derived occurrence records are included in the deposited dataset with permission of both institutions, acknowledged above.

 # How to run